SMMR and SSM/I-SSMIS

 This article describes how to geolocate North, South, and Global EASE-Grid data from the DMSP SSM/I-SSMIS Pathfinder Daily EASE-Grid Brightness Temperatures product using ENVI software.

-Instructions for Importing EASE-Grid Data This section describes how to import passive microwave EASE-Grid brightness temperature data into ArcGIS.
+This article describes how to import passive microwave EASE-Grid brightness temperature data into ArcGIS.

 We recommend using the Geospatial Data Abstraction Library (GDAL) or a GIS to reproject geoTIFF files.

 How to display and analyze the Sea Ice Concentrations from Nimbus-7 SMMR and DMSP SSM/I-SSMIS Passive Microwave Data